Catholic Church in Germany: "Tebartz effect"

-A spate of nationwide resignations and protest occurred in late 2013 caused by what church officials termed as the 'Tebartz-effect'.
-Investigations revealed alleged misappropriation of church funds by Bishop Franz-Peter Tebartz-van Elst of Limburg over several years.
-Nicknamed the "Protzbischof" (engl. approx. "bling-", "swank-" or "splurge-Bishop") he has attracted growing disapproval for hypocrisy for preaching the virtues of poverty while living extravagantly, such as, travelling first class on humanitarian missions to India with flights costing around €7,000 each.
-Tebartz and Vice-Vicar Franz Kaspar both qualified for Lufthansa's luxury frequent flyer Senator grade seating requiring them to accumulate over 100,000 status points annually.
+A spate of nationwide de-registrations and protest occurred in late 2013 caused by financial corruption scandals, termed the 'Tebartz-effect'.
+Investigations alleged misappropriation of church funds by Bishop Franz-Peter Tebartz-van Elst of Limburg over several years.
+Nicknamed the "Protzbischof" ("bling-bishop" or "splurge-bishop"), he provoked outrage for the hypocrisy of preaching poverty while living extravagantly.

-Tebartz commissioned a bishop's residence complex named the St. Nicholas Diocese Center costing €31 million.
-Details of the project were kept secret from Limburg's construction authorities to quash rumours of stately luxuries such as saunas and wine cellars to interior decorations with precious gem stones.
-However, Limburg's citizens found the building to resemble a "Kaaba of Limburg", as the colour and its cubical shape resembled the Kaaba of Mecca.
-The diocese budgeted tightly.
-It often lacked the funding to afford basic overhead and upkeep of church facilities such as maintenance, and disbanded services such as daycare.
+His excesses included travelling first class on humanitarian missions to India on flights costing €7,000 each.
+Tebartz and his Vice-Vicar Franz Kaspar both qualified for Lufthansa's luxury frequent flyer program.
+Tebartz commissioned a bishop's residence, the St. Nicholas Diocese Center, costing €31 million.
+Details of the project were kept secret from Limburg's construction authorities to quash rumours of saunas, wine cellars, and interior decorations with precious gems, but the building was later nicknamed the "Kaaba of Limburg", as the colour and cubical shape resembled the Kaaba of Mecca.
+This was despite the diocese's strained budget, which often lacked funds for basic overhead and maintenance of church facilities and for services such as daycare.

-The "Tebartz effect" has also disenfranchised both Protestant and Catholic Christians.
-In Cologne the Evangelical Church encountered an 80% increase in absences, with 228 de-registrations.
+The "Tebartz effect" has disillusioned both Protestant and Catholic Christians.
+In Cologne the Protestant Church encountered an 80% increase in absences, with 228 de-registrations.
 Also, 1,250 Bavarians left the church in October 2013, doubling from 602 in September.
 Throughout Germany the cities of Bremen, Osnabrück, Paderborn, Passau and Regensburg reported three-fold increases of Catholic resignations.

-Synodal Path and Criticism of the German Church
+Synodal Path and criticism of the German Church

-Starting on 1 December 2019, the German Catholic Church held the Synodal Path that tackled the following:
+Starting on 1 December 2019, the German Catholic Church held a Synodal Path convocation discussing: